neuralnaresh/neuralnaresh.github.io/docs/index.md

     <center>[PDF](https://github.com/devulapa/devulapa.github.io/blob/main/docs/documents/AMUSE.pdf) | [Code](https://github.com/devulapa/multimodal-emotion-recognition) | [Poster]() | [Web Page](conferences/mmfp3687-anand.md)</center>

     <p style="margin-top: -10px;">
-    We propose a Multimodal Attention Network (MAN) that captures cross-modal interactions at various levels of spatial abstraction by jointly learning its interactive bunch of mode- specific Peripheral and Central networks.
+    We propose a Multimodal Attention Network (MAN) that captures cross-modal interactions at various levels of spatial abstraction by jointly learning its interactive bunch of mode-specific Peripheral and Central networks.
 The proposed MAN “injects” cross-modal attention via its Peripheral key-value pairs within each layer of a mode-specific Central query network.
-The resulting cross-attended mode-specific descriptors are then com- bined using an Adaptive Fusion (AF) technique that enables the model to integrate the  discriminative and complementary mode- specific data patterns within an instance-specific multimodal descriptor.
+The resulting cross-attended mode-specific descriptors are then combined using an Adaptive Fusion (AF) technique that enables the model to integrate the  discriminative and complementary mode-specific data patterns within an instance-specific multimodal descriptor.
     </p>

 !!! info "[Privacy-preserving Multi-modal Attentive Learning framework for real-time emotion tracking in conversations.](conferences/mmfp3687-anand.md)"